My Agent Remembers Better Than I Do (Part 2)

 }

-All local.
-The embedding model (embeddinggemma-300m, 313MB GGUF) runs on Apple Silicon's Metal GPU.
-Zero API cost.
-Searches complete in under 2 seconds.
+}It's all local.
+The embedding model (embeddinggemma-300m, 313MB GGUF) runs on Apple Silicon's Metal GPU, so there's no API cost, and searches complete in under 2 seconds.

 Pre-Compaction Memory Flush